wazuh/wazuh-documentation/source/ossec_pci_dss.rst

 Use cases
 ^^^^^^^^^

-As an example, in this scenario, we try to open the file *cardholder_data.txt*.
+In this scenario, we try to open the file *cardholder_data.txt*.
 Since our current user doesn't have read access to the file, we run *sudo* to elevate privileges.

 .. image:: images/pci/log_analysis_1.png
     :align: center